KenticoDocs/cloud-docs-common-utils/README.md

 * `Search.IndexName` - Index name in Algolia application

 ## Testing

 Run `yarn run test` in the terminal.

 ## How To Contribute

 Feel free to open a new issue where you describe your proposed changes, or even create a new pull request from your branch with proposed changes.

-## Licence
+## License

-All the source codes are published under MIT licence.
+All the source codes are published under MIT license.